transloadit/uppy/website/src/docs/robodog-picker.md

 Providers import files from third party services using [Uppy Companion][companion] or from local sources like the device camera.

-By default, the Picker will use Transloadit's [Uppy Companion][companion] servers for imports from third party service.
+By default, the Picker will use Transloadit’s [Uppy Companion][companion] servers for imports from third party service.
 You can self-host your own instances as well.

 ### `providers: []`